 , so the agent only references it if the client brings it up.

-Fields like Key Information
+Key Information

 , are meant to store factual support content, not prompts, not scripts, and definitely not paragraphs full of filler.
 These fields are accessed conditionally by the AI, so clarity and clean formatting are critical.